leoncyao/blog/_posts/2019-05-13-RationalTangles.md

 Here is an example of a tangle.
 <img src = "{{site.baseurl}}/assets/img/TangleExample.jpg">

-...
 <!--more-->

 One particular type of tangle is called a rational tangle.
-We construct rational tangles in the following way
+We construct rational tangles in the following way:

 <img src = "{{site.baseurl}}/assets/img/RationalTangles.jpg">

 Here is an example of a rational tangle (again all of these were drawn by Matthew Solomone).

 <img src = "{{site.baseurl}}/assets/img/RationalTangleExample.jpg">

+We can generalize these operations on

 The main is reason I feel this is a cool construction is because of the way we can represent these tangle diagrams as rational numbers.